 And if you rack up too many hard inquiries, it will pull down your score.

 However, soft inquiries don't hurt your credit score.
 Because pre-qualification offers count as soft inquiries, you don't have to worry about them impacting your score.

-If you've received a pre-qualification letter in the mail, this doesn't mean you're guaranteed to get a card.
+If you've received a pre-qualification letter in the mail, like the Mercury Mastercard, this doesn't mean you're guaranteed to get a card.
 But it's an indication the lender has done a soft review of your credit and thinks you might qualify if you apply.